-- 5. Idea one: Should Undeb Aberystwyth end use of their "X" profile, and lobby the University to do the same? - 6.
-Idea Two: Should UndebAber and the university transform the botany gardens into the 'Penglais Botanic Gardens', a dynamic, productive space for science, learning, and wellbeing?
+- 5. Idea One: Should Undeb Aber resist and campaign against the UK Supreme Court's ruling on Gender? - 6.
+Idea Two: Should Undeb Aberystwyth end use of their "X" profile, and lobby the University to do the same? - 7.
+Idea Three: Should UndebAber and the university transform the botany gardens into the 'Penglais Botanic Gardens', a dynamic, productive space for science, learning, and wellbeing?